nvda-es/devguides_translation/original_docs/gcaddoninternals.md

 	if something == False: #code

 Eventually some serious issues were resolved, and after working closely with the original add-on developer, Golden Cursor was submitted to the add-ons website for community testing, wihch resulted in positive feedback.
-Thus in January 2016, Golden Cursor became na official NVDA add-on.
+Thus in January 2016, Golden Cursor became an official NVDA add-on.

 In 2017, I (Joseph Lee) announced an initiative to modernize community add-ons by making them work well under Python 3, and naturally Golden Cursor was one of those add-ons that needed modernization.
 The problem was that the community lost contact with the original developers of this add-on, thus I volunteered to modernize this add-on.
-Thus the below notes are based on old add-on releaes, as well as ongoing modernization work.
+Thus the below notes are based on old add-on releases, as well as results of modernization work done in early 2018.

 ## Add-on mechanics

 Simply put, the add-on serves as a "keyboard wheel" for a computer mouse.
-This is made more intuitive by the fact that Control+Windows+arrow keys were assigned to move the mouse.
+This is made more intuitive by the fact that Windows+NvDA+arrow keys (or just arrow keys with mouse arrows layer turned on) were assigned to move the mouse.
 In addition, hotspot functionality is available where a mouse coordinate (xy) is tagged with a label and jumped to, as well as giving users ability to move to a specific mouse coordinate location.
 The coordinate tag is then stored in a file that looks like a typical ini file, allowing easy sharing between systems.

 The "wheel" is actually a call to SetCursorPos Windows API function, wrapped inside winUser module (as winUser module wraps user32.dll), ultimately controlled by moveMouse method in the add-on.
 The moveMouse method takes the mouse direction flag, and based on cursor location, direction given and mouse restriction flag, positions the mouse cursor on the new location.
 The direction flags are: